Updated November 2021

 $ unxz rpi3_initial_stable.img.xz

-c) Burn image into sd card using Raspberry Pi Imager 1.2
+Flash the image into the SD card using Raspberry Pi Imager

-a) Insert your sd card and supply the power
+Insert your SD card in your Pi and then attach the power supply.

-Step 4: Download & Install a CLI tool “pvr”
+Step 4: Download and install the CLI “pvr”

-Note: pvr is a CLI tool which can be used to interact with your device through pantahub platform.
-Note: Using pvr you can share your firmware and projects as simple as with a git tree: Note: Move the pvr binary to your bin folder after download.
+Note: PVR is a command line interface (CLI) that you can use to interact with your device and Pantacor Hub.
+With PVR you can share your firmware and projects like a git tree.
+Move the PVR binary to your bin folder after download.

 $ go get gitlab.com/pantacor/pvr $ go build -o ~/bin/pvr gitlab.com/pantacor/pvr

-Note: You need “GOLANG” to be installed in your system for building pvr from github source code.
+Note: You need “GOLANG” to be installed in your system for building pvr from gitlab source.

 $ pvr claim -c merely-regular-gorilla https://api.pantahub.com:443/devices/5f1b9c44e193a5000afa9901

-d) Log into Panthub.com and check whether the newly claimed device appeared in the dashboard or not.
+Log into Pantacor Hub and check that the newly claimed device appears in the dashboard.

-Step 6: Clone the device to your computer using the Clone URL of your device
+Step 6: Clone the device and use it on your laptop with the Clone URL of your device that is displayed with the device in the Pantacor Hub dashboard.

 $ pvr clone https://pvr.pantahub.com/sirinibin/presently_learning_pelican/0 presently_learning_pelican